tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT_part_3.md

 After leaving the professor’s office, I headed to Berkeley’s Doe Library, determined to find out anything I could about Ed and Frank.

 I was sure I would find some information about Ed that would show that he was not the harmless eccentric the professor had made him out to be.
 But there wasn’t much about him online.
-I located a Social Security Death Index record, which listed his date of death as March 6, 2002, but not much else.
+I located a Social Security Death Index record for an Edwin Fox Schumacher, which listed his date of death as March 6, 2002, but not much else.
 Didn’t even find an obituary or the location of his grave.

 I searched newspaper archives, but the only article on Ed was a brief mention in the *Mercury News* that in May of 2002, the San José Museum of Art had acquired “an unpublished 700-page children’s book manuscript by the late Ed Schumacher, a reclusive illustrator, for $500.”